Jeffreybekker/BlogProject/README.md

 ```
 pipenv install
 ```
-This also creates a virtual environment.
+This also creates a virtual environment.<br>
 3. Activate the virtual environment:
 ```
 pipenv shell